3 Ways To Keep Your Dental Patients Happy!

 Provide Excellent Customer Service

 Similar to most businesses, customer service is extremely important.
-While working the front desk, greet each customer with a smile.
+While working at the front desk, greet each customer with a smile.
 Be eager to help.
 Oftentimes, patients are uneasy when coming into the dentist, so it is your job to make them feel at home.
 Additionally, always answer the phone.
 New patients will simply call another dentist if they are unable to reach you.
 Lastly, try your best not to overbook.
 There is nothing a patient hates more than having to wait an hour past their appointment time to even be seen by the doctor.
 You will inevitably have delays in your dental office, but do your best to limit these as much as possible.

-When working in a dental practice, it is vital to create a trustworthy relationship with your patients.
+When working in a dental practice, it is vital to creating a trustworthy relationship with your patients.
 Dental appointments can be extremely nerve-racking, so going the extra mile to show them you care resonates with patients.
 Ultimately, a happy patient is more likely to refer their friends to you and help grow your business.